MarinaDomingas/writing-samples/samples.md

 - I wrote and graphically composed all the newsletter.
 I made the gif using images extracted from the recording of the event.
 - The project manager that worked with me on this project reviewed the newsletter.
 - For the newsletter we usually set up a graphical template at the beginning of the project and then always follow it.
 In terms of content, the objective was to tell what happened on the event.
-- This newsletter took me about 3h30 hours to compose, between deciding what to write and actually writing it, plus the time to make the gif (+-30min)
+- This newsletter took me about 3h30 to compose, between deciding what to write and actually writing it, plus the time to make the gif (+-30min)

 ## Sample 2 – Open call page